-Brought up on a farm on the Northern slopes of Mt Kenya, a foundation was laid for a major interest in wildlife.
+Brought up on a farm on the northern slopes of Mt Kenya, a foundation was laid for a major interest in wildlife.
 An early choice was made to become a veterinarian, for which the course in Veterinary Medicine at Cambridge University was a good preparation.
 This included a year’s specialisation in Zoology which has been one of the most valuable parts of the course.
-In 1961 Alan joined the Department of Animal Production, of the Veterinary Faculty at Kabete, and retired in 2005.
+In 1961 Alan joined the Department of Animal Production of the Veterinary Faculty at Kabete, and retired in 2005.
 The main interest was the ecology of domestic livestock and wildlife, primarily in Kenya’s semi-arid lands.
 Currently he has a consultancy with ILRI.
-Membership of Nature Kenya (the E. Africa Natural History Society) began sometime during the 1960s.
+Membership of Nature Kenya (the East Africa Natural History Society) began sometime during the 1960s.
 Alan has found his chairmanship of Nature Kenya most inspiring having realised the extent of Nature Kenya’s involvement in conservation.

 Dr. Helida Oyieke

 Dr. Oyieke has a PhD. in Marine Botany.
 She works as Chief Research Scientist at the National Museums of Kenya having served as the Director for Research and Collection at the same institution for about 10 years.
 She has a keen interest in environmental research particularly those leaning towards biodiversity and its conservation as well as community involvement in conservation.
 She is an expert in EIA and a strong supporter of Nature Kenya Conservation Programmes.